 Download a SIRP brochure here.
 The Student Intervention and Reintegration Program (SIRP) is a 12-hour educational program for middle and high school youth who have made high-risk substance use choices related to alcohol and/or other drugs.
 There is no fee for SIRP classes.

-The program is offered on an as-needed basis throughout the year.
+The program is offered on an as-needed basis throughout the year in schools.
 Referrals come from a variety of sources: parents, schools, Juvenile Community Corrections Officers (JCCO), police and individuals.
 Contact Karen Tucker, Program Registrar (information below) with questions or referrals.

 The SIRP program is offered as a resource to schools for youth and families who would benefit from the information it contains.
 Upon program completion, participants will have: